achrysaetos/payments-api-demo/README.md

 npm run dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
-Alternatively, this project is also deployed on Vercel at [payments-api-demo.vercel.app/](https://payments-api-demo.vercel.app/).
+Alternatively, this project is also deployed on Vercel at [https://payments-api-demo.vercel.app/](https://payments-api-demo.vercel.app/).

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/getSettlement](http://localhost:3000/api/getSettlement).
+[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/getSettlement](http://localhost:3000/api/getSettlement) or [https://payments-api-demo.vercel.app/api/getSettlement](https://payments-api-demo.vercel.app/api/getSettlement).
 This endpoint can be edited in `pages/api/getSettlement.ts`.

 The interactive frontend UI can be viewed in `pages/index.tsx`.
 Built with React, TypeScript, and TailwindCSS.